KlabautermannSW/axisPush/README.md

 ### Using the program as a systemd service

+**Everything in this paragraf has to be done with superuser rights!**

 First you need a service file at /usr/lib/systemd/system named axisPush.service.
 A sample can be found in the dirctory systemd.

 Then set the security flags as follows:
 ```